- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for August 2022, which was the eleventh month of fiscal year (FY) 2022.
+The following contains budget data for August 2023, the eleventh month of fiscal year (FY) 2023.